-Hawthorn Library now boasts a new piece of artwork that promotes reading and beautifies the library space.
+Hawthorn Library boasts a piece of artwork that promotes reading and beautifies the library space.
 Staff at Hawthorn Library share how the idea came together.

 The original plan was conceived by Julianne Negri and Robyn Hayhurst at Hawthorn Library.
 They wanted something simple and bright that would involve the local community.
-We sent the word out to our borrowers, staff, and local kindergartens and schools for bottle tops and got a huge response.
+The word was sent out to library borrowers, staff, and local kindergartens and schools for bottle tops and got a huge response.

 Robyn and Julianne designed the sign and put together the ‘R’.
-Then in October this year, the Library was lucky enough to have Naomi Bishop as our Artist in Residence in collaboration with the Town Hall Gallery.
+Then in October 2018, the Library was lucky enough to have Naomi Bishop as their Artist in Residence in collaboration with the Town Hall Gallery.

 Naomi has been exhibiting internationally since graduating in 2003 with a Masters of Fine Art from Chelsea College of Art in London.
 Her work is represented in the collections of The Whitechapel Gallery, La Banque Postale, Rachel Whiteread, and Pierre Pradié, and private collections in the France, Spain, Germany, Finland, United Kingdom, Ireland, Taiwan, Australia, New Zealand, and the United States.
 Her work has also featured in FAINT Magazine, Gallery magazine (NGV), Elle Decoration and Tèlérama (France) and Time Out and The Guardian (UK).

-Many thanks to Robyn Hayhurst, Julianne Negri, all of the other staff who contributed, all of the children who helped, Naomi Bishop and Bridget Flood for organising the collaboration.”
+Many thanks to Robyn Hayhurst, Julianne Negri, all the other staff who contributed, all the children who helped, Naomi Bishop and Bridget Flood for organising the collaboration.